 I love sweets and suffer the consequences.
 I happened to be passing through Tijuana on my way back to Mexico a few months ago.
 A friend of mine in San Diego took me to the dentist he ferries people to on the other side of the border.

-Considerable savings exist across the board in all types of dental procedures, as thousands of people living in border states (our side) and go back and forth all the time, can attest.
+Considerable savings exist across the board in all types of dental procedures, as thousands of people living in border states who and go back and forth all the time can attest.

 Platelet Rich Therapy – I initially learned about "The Vampire Facial" after admiring my friend Lupita’s beautiful skin.
-It's best to schedule them with a few weeks between sessions and I finally found the right place and did three last year.
+It's best to schedule these treatments with a few weeks between sessions.
+I finally found the right place and did three last year.
 I will do them again too.

 The process uses your own blood to stimulate collagen growth.
 PRP injections are prepared from one or two tubes of your own blood with strict aseptic technique.
 After being centrifuged, the plasma is injected via largely tiny pen-like needles, releasing growth factors.
 You can be treated anywhere, including hands.
 Side affects are minimal; you are using your own blood plasma, to which you will have no reaction.
 PRP therapy is more known for its use in treating injuries.

 Since Botox loses its effectiveness after a while, in addition to the whole scary neurotoxin issue, this therapy an appealing substitute.
-I have done it three times and was thrilled with the results as far as my skin, although Botox still does better for crows-feet.
+I have done it three times and was thrilled with the results as for my overall skin texture, although Botox still does better for crows-feet.

 Eye-liner and lip-lining tatooing - ouch!
 The color fades by about half after a few days.

-In watching it being done on a couple of friends, it seemed a little painful, like all tatoos, but as my friend told me, "15 minutes of pain to never have to wear lipstick again is a pretty good trade-off."
+In watching it being done on a couple of friends, it seemed a little painful, like getting any tatoo, but as my friend told me, "15 minutes of pain to never have to wear lipstick again is a pretty good trade-off."